hirosystems/stacks.js/packages/sbtc/README.md

     - **Deposit Script**: Identifies which _Stacks address_ the sBTC will be minted to and what the _maximum fee_ (in satoshis) the signers may take in exchange for minting.
     - **Reclaim Script**: Allows the sender to reclaim their funds if the transaction is not processed by the signers.
 - **Sign and Broadcast the Transaction:**
-  - Sign the transaction with the sender’s private key.
+  - Sign the transaction with the sender's private key.
   - Broadcast the transaction to the Bitcoin network (Bitcoin Regtest for Stacks Testnet).
 - **Notify the sBTC API (Emily):**
   - Inform the API about the transaction by submitting its details.